-When you apply for credit, the company will calculate your credit score to decide whether to lend to you.
+When you apply for credit, the lender will calculate your credit score to help it decide whether to lend to you.
 It’s usually based on:

-- Data they already hold on you, if you’ve been their customer before
+- Data they already hold on you, if you’ve been a customer before.

-Each company may have a different way of calculating your credit score, depending on what information they have access to and their lending criteria.
+Each lender may have a different way of calculating your credit score, depending on what information they have access to and their lending criteria.

-Credit reference agencies (CRAs) like Experian also calculate their own versions of your credit score.
-You can get an idea of how companies may view you by looking at your free Experian Credit Score.
+Credit reference agencies (CRAs) like Experian also calculate credit scores, for lenders and the public.
+You can get an idea of how lenders may view your credit history by looking at your free Experian Credit Score.
 And don’t worry, checking your score won’t affect it.

 How can improving my credit score benefit me?

 A higher credit score means companies see you as a lower risk, so you’re more likely to be approved for credit.
-This is because a high score indicates you have a history of managing your credit sensibly and making repayments on time.
+This is because a high score indicates you have a history of managing your credit responsibly, such as making any repayments on time.

 The benefits of improving your score may include:

-If companies think you’re lower risk, they may offer you better interest rates on loans and credit cards, which can make borrowing cheaper.
+If lenders think you’re lower risk, they may offer you better interest rates on loans and credit cards, which can make borrowing cheaper.
 A good credit score can improve your chances of beinng approved for a low interest loan or a 0% spending card, for example.

 If you improve your score, you should have a better chance of borrowing larger amounts.
 This could help you achieve goals faster, such as buying a new car or making home improvements.